 See the U.S. Department of Education's website for more information on the IDEA and AT.
 To learn more about the IDEA in general, see INCLUDEnyc's Top 5 Rights in Special Education [PDF] and Understood's How IDEA Protects You and Your Child.

-Examples of assistive technology devices
+Examples of AT devices

 For additional resources, check out Spectronics' page on physical disabilities.